Shaddai

 Exodus 18:1-20:23

-Isa 6:1-7:6; 9:5-6
+Isa.
+6:1-7:6; 9:5-6

-Matt 8:5-20
+Matt.
+8:5-20

 Click for the blessing

-Torah Reading Snapshot:
+Torah Reading Overview

 Last week's Torah portion (Beshalach) told how Pharaoh’s armies pursued the children of Israel but were drowned in the Sea of Reeds by the hand of the LORD.
 Initially delighted over their new freedom from bondage, the rescued nation soon began complaining about the hardships of life in the desert.
 The LORD was gracious, however, and provided water and manna from heaven to meet the people's needs.

-Parashat Yitro opens:
+Parashat Yitro begins:

 Exodus 18:1 (BHS)

-Jethro, the priest of Midian, Moses' father-in-law, heard
+And Jethro, the priest of Midian, Moses' father-in-law, heard

 of all that God had done for Moses and for Israel his people,